Azure/azure-sdk-for-python/refactor_TODO.md

 - [ ] Move `sanitize_setup` functions into `functions.py`
 - [ ] Make a pass over all moved entry scripts.
 Ensure standardized arguments are present and working.
 - [ ] Document new environment variables
+- [ ] Update the usings in tox_harness.
+Ton of dependencies that need to be cleaned up.

 ## Refactoring how we install required packages for `regression`, `min/latestdependency` and any of our test scenarios